infretis/infentory/water_dissociation/lammps/README.md

 # Run Avogadro
 ~/Avogadro2-x86_64.AppImage
 ```
-Use the `animation tool` and check the `Dynamic bonding?` checkbox.
+Use the `animation tool` and click the `dynamic bonding` checkbox.
 You can rotate and zoom with the `navigation tool`.
 Do you see anything interesting? 🔎

 We will now investigate the value of the order parameter.